 Here are the best unsecured gas cards for bad credit:

 Credit One Visa: Bad credit accepted.
-Annual fee between $0 - $99, with a $300 minimum credit line.
-17.99% - 23.99% (V) APR, based on creditworthiness.
-1% cash back on gas, grocery purchases and mobile phone, internet, cable and satellite TV services.
+Annual fee of $75 intro 1st yr, $99 after, with a $300 minimum credit line.
+23.99% (V) APR.
+1% cash back on gas and grocery purchases, as well as 1% back on mobile phone, internet, cable and satellite TV services.
 Online pre-qualification available, with no impact on your credit score.
 Pre-qualification indicates high odds of approval, but it does not guarantee it.

-Official NASCAR® Credit Card from Credit One Bank®: Bad credit accepted.
-Annual fee between $0 - $99.
-2% cash back at the NASCAR Shop and 1% back on all other purchase.
-17.99% - 23.99% (V) APR, based on creditworthiness.
+Credit One Bank® NASCAR® Credit Card: Bad credit accepted.
+Annual fee of $39 - $99.
+2% cash back at the NASCAR Shop and 1% back on eligible gas and automotive purchases.
+23.99% (V) APR.
 Online pre-qualification available, with no impact on your credit score.
 Pre-qualification indicates high odds of approval, but it does not guarantee it.